 Eulogy Examples for a Spouse

 Writing a eulogy for your spouse can feel both deeply personal and emotionally overwhelming.
-These examples are here to guide and inspire you—helping you honour the love you shared, the memories you built, and the impact your partner had on everyone around them.
+These eulogy examples are here to guide and inspire you — helping you honour the love you shared, the memories you built, and the impact your partner had on those around them.

-This may be one of the hardest things you’ll ever write, but it’s also one of the most powerful ways to say goodbye, celebrate your connection, and bring comfort to those who grieve with you.
+This may be one of the hardest things you’ll ever write — but it’s also one of the most powerful ways to say goodbye, celebrate your connection, and bring comfort to those who grieve alongside you.

 Each eulogy is around 400 words, or 2–3 minutes spoken.